PLEASE NOTE: We have moved the shims to a separate listing: B&D Shims

 The engineering and machining wizards at B&D Precision in Redding, California also happen to be backcountry skiers.
 It's therefore not surprising that they dabble in making ski gear.
 Enough years of dabbling have earned them brand recognition for aftermarket solutions to common backcountry problems.
 We are happy to support their ingenuity by offering a growing list of B&D binding parts below.
-Everything is sold in pairs except for the screws, which are sold individually.
+Everything is sold in pairs.

 Volcanoes - Riser cones that bolt onto Dynafit Comfort bindings or B&D Comfort Plates.
-Standard volcanoes weigh 26 grams (0.9oz) and match the stock riser height.
-Tall/short versions are +/- 6.4 millimeters and +/- 7 grams respectively.
+Standard volcanoes weigh 13 grams (0.4oz) and match the stock riser height.
+Tall/short versions are +/- 6.4 millimeters and +/- 3 grams respectively.
+The tall version matches the Speed Turn riser height.

-Comfort Plates - Replacement top plates for Comfort or Vertical heels which, coupled with Volcanoes, can add "turn with pole" support to TLT Classic or Speed Turn bindings.
+Comfort Plates - Replacement top plates for Comfort or Vertical heels which, coupled with Volcanoes, can add "turn with pole" support to TLT Classic or Speed Turn binding hs.
 Sold separately from Volcanoes.

-Speed Plates - Flat top plates for Dynafit binding heels which weigh just 20 grams.
+Speed Plates - Flat top plates for Dynafit binding heels which weigh just 20 grams per pair.
 Go without a high riser and save up to 60 grams (2.1 ounces) over stock Classic, Comfort, Vertical, or Speed Turn roofs.

 Light Springs - Reduce the lateral release value of Dynafit Radical bindings to around 3 by swapping the springs in the heels.